 Once tomato sauce has been cooked, it can last for a certain period in the fridge before it starts to spoil.
 By following some simple steps, you can extend its shelf life and enjoy its delicious flavor for longer.

-See also How long to pressure cook sauerkraut
+See also How to cook frozen french bread pizza in air fryer

 1. Proper storage